ofabius-spw/btm_bess/USER_GUIDE_btm_mfrr.md

 ### 5. Bidding Strategy

-Define your bidding strategy in the editable table:
+Define your bidding strategy in the editable table (add or remove rows as needed):
 - **Start (h):** Start hour of period (0-23)
 - **End (h):** End hour of period (1-24)
 - **Direction:**